dang-kevin/Reproduce-Lactate-Load/STUDY_REVIEW.md

 ### Outlier handling

-There is no mention of outliers in this study.
+There is no direct mention of outliers in the text of this paper.
+However, in the flowchart (Figure 2) there is a box which says that 2 extreme outliers were excluded.

 ### Missing data handling